 impossible.
 Most of the concrete things we can do — voting, writing letters and petitions, changing our consumption habits, etc. — seem

 irrelevant in the face of the structural nature of the problem.
 Well, organizing helps.
-Protests help, and are necessary.
+Protests are necessary.
 But language itself

 seems too indebted to economics to adequately formulate the questions we must

 address.
 If we want to reconsider the very idea of how things are organized on